amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 features = ["vulkan"]
 ```

 Alternatively, if you are developing on macOS, you might want to use the `metal` rendering backend instead of `vulkan`.
-In this case you should change the `features` entry in the `amethyst` dependency table.
+In this case, you should change the `features` entry in the `amethyst` dependency table.

 ```toml
 [dependencies.amethyst]